lotfijb/html-css-for-beginners/README.md

 #### A contributing.md is being prepared to give you more details about contributing to this repository and how you can do it :smiley:

 ### Don't forget to star ⭐

+#### 25/11 : This project is on hold as I am working on [Bullet Journal extension](https://github.com/lotfijb/bullet-journal-extension)